dicebear/dicebear/apps/docs/pages/styles/identicon/index.md

 ---
 title: Identicon – SVG Identicon API
 description: >
-  Generate deterministic Identicon avatars with DiceBear, a free, open source SVG identicon API and avatar library for user profile pictures.
+  Free identicon generator and SVG identicon API: symmetrical pixel patterns from any seed, name or ID.
+Create Identicon avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---